 In most circumstances, you will be liable to pay Australian income tax on the dividend.
-You must include on your Tax return for individuals (supplementary section) 2005 the full amount of the dividend at item 19 Foreign source income and foreign assets or property.
+You must include the full amount of the dividend at item 20 Foreign source income and foreign assets or property on your Tax return for individuals (supplementary section) 2010.
 This means the amount you are paid or credited plus the amount of any foreign tax which has been deducted.
-You may be able to claim a credit for the foreign tax paid.
+You may be able to claim a foreign income tax offset for the foreign tax paid.